Plugins are composed of php scripts that extend and expand the functionality of WordPress.

 They work by enhancing existing WordPress features or adding new features.

 There are two types of plugins:

-These plugins are located in the “plugins” folder; They can be activated and deactivated on a per site basis inside the dashboard via the Plugins page in the Site Admin dashboard.
-They can be Network Activated or Network Deactivated via the Plugins page in the Network Admin dashboard on a WordPress multisite install.
+- Regular plugins – these plugins are located in the “plugins” folder; they can be activated and deactivated on a per site by site inside the dashboard via the Plugins page.

 Regular plugins and mu-plugins are located in separate folders on your WordPress Multisite.